Department of Speech and Hearing Sciences

 Clinics and Facilities

-The University Hearing and Speech Clinic is a shared EWU/WSU facility open to the community, providing evaluation and therapy to children and adults with speech, language and hearing problems.
-Graduate students work under the supervision of nationally certified and state licensed speech-language pathologists to gain experiences in a medical setting.
+The University Hearing and Speech Clinic is a collaborative program with both EWU and WSU facilities open to the community, providing evaluation and therapy to children and adults with speech, language, and hearing disorders.
+Graduate students train within the clinic, gaining experience with a variety of disorders associated with different age groups while learning under the supervision of nationally certified and state-licensed speech-language pathologists.

 The clinic offers the phonological preschool for children age 3 to 5 whose primary communication difficulty is a speech sound disorder.
 The preschool is a language-rich environment that includes individual speech sound therapy sessions.

 The clinic offers a social skills group for middle school students with an Autism Spectrum Disorder diagnosis.
 The curriculum includes a variety of social and conversational skills, including how to handle teasing, appropriate use of humor, joining and exiting conversations with peers, and resolving arguments.